Joseph Civello: Criminal career

+In the late 1950s Federal Bureau of Narcotics (FBN) agent John T. Cusack testified before a US Senate committee that Civello was an individual of "major importance" in narcotics trafficking.
+In its 1963 hearings regarding the links between organized crime and narcotics trafficking, the United States Senate's Permanent Subcommittee on Investigations noted that Civello had criminal associates that included Rocco and Peter Pellegrino of New York City; Frank Torticelli, Biagio Angelica, Joe Ianni, and Joe Glaviano of Texas; and Nicholas Impastato, Joseph Filadro and Joseph DeLuca of Kansas City.
+It described him as controlling all of the rackets in Dallas and environs.
+Frank Coppola transported narcotics to Civello in Dallas.
+This was done by a trucking company owned by John Ormento of the Lucchese crime family.
+He was also a close friend of James Lanza of the Lanza crime family in San Francisco.
+In 1967 Civello was approached to arrange a meeting between Al Marshall and Nick Civella of the Kansas City crime family.
+Marshall sought Civella's support in purchasing the Riviera hotel and casino with a Teamsters fund loan.

 During hearings before the House Select Committee on Crime, Representative Sam Steiger asked Carlos Marcello if he recalled meeting Civello.
 Marcello replied only, "I've heard of him."

-In its investigation of the assassination of John F. Kennedy, the House Select Committee on Assassinations said that it recognized Jack Ruby's murder of Lee Harvey Oswald as a primary reason to suspect organized crime as possibly having involvement in the assassination.
+Civello was close to Jack Ruby, the killer of Lee Harvey Oswald.
+He was interviewed by the FBI on 14 January 1964.
+In its investigation of the assassination of John F. Kennedy, the House Select Committee on Assassinations said that it recognized Ruby's murder of Oswald as a primary reason to suspect organized crime as possibly having involvement in the assassination.
 In its investigation of Ruby to determine if he was involved in criminal activities and if that involvement was related to the killing of Oswald, the HSCA noted that Ruby was a "personal acquaintance" of Civello and that Civello was an associate of Marcello.
 The Committee reported that "Oswald and Ruby showed a variety of relationships that may have matured into an assassination conspiracy" but that it "was unable firmly to identify the other gunman or the nature and extent" of a conspiracy involving organized crime.

 Final days

 Civello's racketeering continued, as did his expansion into legitimate businesses.
 Judge Irving R. Kaufman called Civello a "high ranking criminal who cloaked himself with the facade of legitimate business."

 Civello died on January 17, 1970, in Dallas of natural causes.
-His obituary indicated no children, but listed a wife, a brother and five sisters as survivors.
+His obituary indicated no children, but listed his wife Mary, a brother and five sisters as survivors.
+Joseph Campisi was appointed as his replacement in Marcello's outfit.
 He was buried at Calvary Hill Cemetery in Dallas.